MSMLBV/angular-migrations/README.md

 ### Nesting

-When certain migrations should be executed after another one you can add them in the constructor like:
+When certain migrations should be executed one after another, you can add them in the constructor as follows:

 ```
 new CreateUsersTable([
     new AddCreatedAtToUsersTable([
         new removeCreatedAtFromUsersTable(),
     ]),
     new AddActiveToUsersTable(),
 ])